Interpretable Early Warnings using Machine Learning in an Online Game-experiment: Discussion

 These insights capture the diversity of warning signs in a real-world system because we use a large and high-resolution empirical dataset.
 Forecasting abilities using deep learning have been shown in some ecology~\cite{debMachineLearningMethods2022, buryDeepLearningEarly2021} and epidemiology~\cite{miryDeepLearningDisease2025} studies with training data simulated from simple models inspired by disciplinary tradition.
 Unlike our algorithm using system-specific time series with features encoding their memory, these methods cannot reveal pre-transition phenomena that are not present in the simulated models.
 Using empirical data also improves the applicability to related systems, which is illustrated by the striking validity of our 2022 warning system when applied in 2023.
 Though the r/place experiments of 2022 and 2023 had similar rules, contextual differences altered the 2023 dynamics: for example, differences in expansions of the canvas size and available colors, total duration, cooldown times, moderator and bot activity, level of preparedness of communities, player motivations, and popularity of the game.

 While different compositions may show varied warning behaviors, some compositions may show no warnings at all.
+In fact, unpredictable transitions make up a significant part of our data, as shown by the band of poor predictions shown in Fig.~\ref{fig:true-v-pred}a and the broadly distributed performance per transition in Fig.~\ref{figSI:ROC}b.
 This cross-subsystem variation is illustrated by the diverse pre-transition behaviors of Figs.~\ref{fig:shap} and~\ref{figSI:SHAPinterp}.
 It is also supported by recent literature~\cite{boettigerEarlyWarningSignals2013}, which has proposed a number of indicators of varying generalizability~\cite{georgeEarlyWarningSignals2023}.
 A key advantage of a machine learning warning system is its potential to uncover any warning signals present in real-world data, even when they were not hypothesized in \textit{a priori} models.
 Some signals may seem contradictory when seen in the same or similar subsystems, as in the co-occurrence of large critical slowing down and mild critical speeding up in our results.
 Slowing down typically occurs very close to transition, while speeding up is an earlier, subtle signal, and compositions could show none, one, or both.
 While slowing down is well-established, speeding up is less conventional but has been discussed~\cite{titusCriticalSpeedingEarly2020, pomeauCriticalSpeedvsCritical2011, gietkaSqueezingCriticalSpeeding2022}.
 Interestingly, a simple logistic growth model~\cite{maySimpleMathematicalModels1976} displays a direct link between the increase of the reaction rate and the departure from a stable equilibrium.
 However, these and other analytic indicators all rely on separate, often incompatible models.